Let’s face it, essay writing can be tedious and boring.

-- Do you think that artificial intelligence can replace soldiers in a battlefield?
+- Do you think that artificial intelligence can replace soldiers in the battlefield?

-- Children with special needs should be taught separate from normal students: what is your take on it?
+- Children with special needs should be taught separately from normal students: what is your take on it?

 - Which economic system is better for society, capitalism or socialism?